cmu-sei/cloud-migration-for-managers/instructions/DATABASE.md

-# Migrate Database to Azure
+# Migrate database to Azure

 ## Create MariaDB
 1. Navigate to the Azure portal at